itaifish/nodeworld_game/README.md

 ### Buildings

 Buildings can be subdivided into three main categories: Resource Management, Technology/Research, and finally Military/Defense.
-You can view all the specific stats of each building in the [source code](https://github.com/itaifish/nodeworld_game/blob/e06bebc9d28ac8edc113d96891be7809bde84e98/src/game/logic/buildings/BuildingManager.ts#L51)
+You can view all the specific stats of each building in the [source code](https://github.com/itaifish/nodeworld_game/blob/e06bebc9d28ac8edc113d96891be7809bde84e98/src/game/logic/buildings/BuildingManager.ts#L51).
+Resource buildings (Other than dwellings, which just allow for more units to be built) all generate resources, and can be harvested to gain the resources they've generated.
+They all have a maximum storage capacity, so make sure to check in regularly so you don't miss out on valuable resources.
+When buildings are upgraded they can store more resources, as well as generate more resources.

 #### Resource Management

 These are buildings that help manage different resources.There are 4 resource buildings:

-1. Capital Building
+1. Capital Building: This is your main building, and it can generate a bit of each resource.
+Maximum 1.
-2. Dwelling
+2. Dwelling: This building increases your maximum unit cap for soliders
-3. Harvestor
+3. Harvestor: This building generates food.
+This is necessary to train military units and is also required for a few buildings.
-4. Extractor
+4. Extractor: This building generates Iron, Aluminum, and Plutonium.

 #### Technology and Research

 There are buildings that enable the player to gain upgrades for their units, base and buildings

-1. Capital Building
+1. Capital Building: No building can be a higher level than the capital building.
+Upgrade the capital building in order to upgrade other buildings.
-2. Research Lab
+2. Research Lab: The research lab unlocks the tech tree for military technology.
+Maximum 1.
-3. University
+3. University: The university unlocks the tech tree for civilian technology.
+This can be used to upgrade item drops, increase harvest rates, and lower cooldown times.

 #### Military and Defense

 There are buildings that can train military units, as well as defensive buildings that can attack invading forces

-1. Barracks
+1. Barracks: This building is used to train ground units.
-2. Aerospace Depot
+2. Aerospace Depot: This building is used to train flying units.
-3. Scattergun Turret
+3. Scattergun Turret: This building is a defensive building that can attack ground units.
-4. Anti-Aircraft Turret
+4. Anti-Aircraft Turret: This building is a defensive building that can attack flying units.
-5. Energy Shield Wall
+5. Energy Shield Wall: This building is a very tough building with no damage capabilities.
+It can be used to soak damage while other turrets and units deal damage to the opponent.